 - certain occupations such as armed forces

-For medical reasons, you must be taken ill after the 28 April 2015 and not be aware of an operation that requires hospital or home recovery before that date.
+If you appoint a proxy for medical reasons, you must be taken ill after a certain deadline (declared for each election) and not be aware of an operation that requires hospital or home recovery before that date.

 Medical proxy forms must be 'attested' (declare to be true) by a medical professional.